qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 [comment]: # (Add section number of AVP)

 This document fills that void.
 This draft first proposes mechanisms to communicate endhost addresses to the peer.
-It then leverages Address Validation Procedure with the PATH_CHALLENGE and PATH_RESPONSE frames proposed in
-{{I-D.ietf-quic-transport}} to verify whether additional addresses advertised by the host are reachable.
+It then leverages the Address Validation procedure with the PATH_CHALLENGE and PATH_RESPONSE frames dexcribed in Section 8 of {{I-D.ietf-quic-transport}} to verify whether additional addresses advertised by the host are reachable.
 In this case, those addresses can be used to initiate new uniflows to spread packets over several networks following a packet scheduling policy that is out of scope of this document.

 TODO: Add a companion document discussing the packet scheduling and path management considerations.